sumup/sumup-go/DOCUMENTATION.md

     // Information about the underlying physical device.
     Device ReaderDevice `json:"device"`
     // Unique identifier of the object.
+    //
     // Note that this identifies the instance of the physical devices pairing with your SumUp account.
+If you [delete](https://developer.sumup.com/api/readers/delete-reader)
-    // If you DELETE a reader, and pair the device again, the ID will be different.
-Do not use this ID to refer to
+    // a reader, and pair the device again, the ID will be different.
+Do not use this ID to refer to a physical device.
-    // a physical device.
+    //
     // Min length: 30
     // Max length: 30
     Id  ReaderId `json:"id"`
-    // A set of key-value pairs that you can attach to an object.
-This can be useful for storing additional information
+    // Set of user-defined key-value pairs attached to the object.
+Partial updates are not supported.
+When updating, always
-    // about the object in a structured format.
-    //
-    // **Warning**: Updating Meta will overwrite the existing data.
-Make sure to always include the complete JSON
+    // submit whole metadata.
+Maximum of 64 parameters are allowed in the object.
-    // object.
+    // Max properties: 64
-    Meta *shared.Meta `json:"meta,omitempty"`
+    Metadata shared.Metadata `json:"metadata,omitempty"`
     // Custom human-readable, user-defined name for easier identification of the reader.
     // Max length: 500
     Name ReaderName `json:"name"`